What is the difference between registration and enrolment?

 What is the intention of certification and which authority can certificate my documents?

 Certification is required to counter fraud.
-A certified copy is a photocopy with an official stamp and signature to verify that it is a true copy of the original document.
+A certified copy is a photocopy with an official stamp and signature (on all pages) to verify that it is a true copy of the original document.
 This official stamp and signature can be from a notary or educational institute.

 Where at the University of Twente can I certificate my documents?